webix-hub/docs/data/desktop/event_handling.md

 The details on Touch Events are given in [the related part of API reference](api/refs/ui.view_events.md)

-###Events connected with serverside requests from the page
+###Events connected with server-side requests from the page

 - **onBeforeAjax**(mode, url, data, request, headers, files, promise) - fires  when any Ajax request is issued.
 It can be developer request or automatic (when using [Data Connectors](desktop/dataconnector.md));
 - **onAjaxError**(request_obj) - fires when any Ajax request results in an error;